Posted in: Goddess

 Our life too is a shifting balance of light and dark, joy and sorrow, and life and death moments.

 So without, so within; like the natural world, our humanity is woven of darkness and death, and light and life.
-And in this poignant, powerful truth, we can find our balance and wholeness in the face of life’s shifting seasons.
+And in this powerful truth, we can find our balance and wholeness in the face of life’s shifting seasons.5.
+Magic is real.

 Magic, in basic terms, is the ability to experience and work with the Mysteries (alternative states of being and knowing).
 Think of reality as a frequency dial that can tune into the astounding magical possibilities of the world around us: “normal”, everyday modes of consciousness fall within a specific frequency range; the Mysteries are engaged at different frequencies on the dial.

 Pagan magic practices, such as ritual and spellcrafting, develop and deepen our abilities to turn the frequency dial and work in altered states of consciousness.